UW General Studies

 • Offer ongoing education and guidance to undergraduate students who will serve as mentors, tutors, or teachers.

-Teaching General Studies courses
+Teaching General Studies Courses

-Whether you are a new or a previous GEN ST instructor, we look forward to learning more about your proposed class.
-Below are the steps we need instructors to take to facilitate review and confirmation of courses.
+Thank you for your interest in developing a General Studies course.
+We look forward to learning more about your proposed class.
+Below are the steps we need all instructors (whether or not you have taught a GEN ST course previously) to take to facilitate review and confirmation of courses.

-First, please read over our course goals and criteria in order to better understand the purpose of the General Studies curriculum.
 Questions for you to consider: What theme (Academic Transition and Support, Experiential Learning, Leadership Development) might your class fall under?
 Why?
 Is General Studies the best location for your curriculum on campus?

-Finally, if you feel like your class is a good fit under the General Studies criteria, you can put together a proposal.
+If you feel like your class is a good fit under the General Studies criteria, you can put together a proposal.
 Details and deadlines are below.

 Deadlines

-• Course Offered: FALL QUARTER
+• Course Offered: SPRING and/or SUMMER QUARTER 2025

-• Course Offered: SPRING QUARTER
+• Course Offered: FALL QUARTER 2025

-• Course Offered: SUMMER QUARTER
+• Course Offered: WINTER QUARTER 2026

 Teaching support and resources